redpanda-data/connect/website/docs/guides/bloblang/functions.md

 root.id = nanoid()
 ```

-It is possible to specify a length.
+It is possible to specify an optional length parameter.

 ```coffee
 root.id = nanoid(54)
 ```

-It is possible to specify a length and custom alphabet.
+It is also possible to specify an optional custom alphabet after the length parameter.

 ```coffee
 root.id = nanoid(54, "abcde")